DDS-DLS/dls-new-hires/README.md

 # Dell Design Language Application Test

 ## What are you creating?
 You are developing a simple job application.
-The candidates should be able to navigate to the Job Apply tab, click the show form button and send their data to the company.
+The candidates should be able to navigate to the "Career" tab, click the "Apply Now" button and send their data to the company.
 The application you will work on already has a tab navigation system.
-Your job is to complete this application by adding a button at the "Career" tab to trigger a modal containing a contact form with "Name", "Email" and "Phone number" inputs, and a "Submit" button.
+Your job is to complete this application by adding a button under the "Career" tab to trigger a modal containing a contact form with inputs for "Name", "Email" and "Phone number", as well as a "Submit" button.

 ## How the user should use your application?
 1 - Navigate to the "Career" tab;